nacho-cs/nacho-cs.github.io/README.md

 - [https://api.mojang.com/users/profiles/minecraft/<player's uuid>](https://mcsrranked.com/api/users/9a8e24df4c8549d696a6951da84fa5c4): Retrieves the uuid of a player from their username.
 Useful because the MCSR ranked API requires UUIDs.
 - [https://mc-heads.net/avatar/<player's uuid>](https://mc-heads.net/avatar/9a8e24df4c8549d696a6951da84fa5c40): Gets a players face.
 This can be used to display a player's skin alongside their username.

+## Changelog

+- 2/24/23: U.I.
+Enhancements
+- 2/26/23: Minor tweaks (added favicon, ranks, etc.)
+- 2/26/23: Added dark/light theme. **Uses local storage to remember the user's prefered theme, but no other data is stored.**